Key Takeaways

 Medical

-Since the IDOH began accepting applications for the Medical Cannabis Registry Program on September 2, 2014, it has approved applications for 375,560 qualifying patients.
-As of April 30, 2025, the total number of active patients is 133,887.
-There are 55 licensed medical cannabis dispensaries.
+Since the IDOH began accepting applications for the Medical Cannabis Registry Program on September 2, 2014, it has approved applications for 412,832 qualifying patients.
+As of March 31, 2026, the total number of active patients is 119,497.
+There were 55 licensed medical cannabis dispensaries.

 Recreational

-As of June 2025, according to data from the Division of Cannabis Regulation, there was a total of 345 adult use cannabis businesses is licensed under the Cannabis Regulation and Tax Act, including 21 cultivation centers, 87 craft grow licenses, 55 infuser licenses, 164 transporter licenses, 5 testing laboratories and 9 colleges were approved to participate in Community College Cannabis Vocational Training Pilot Program.
-According to the state’s Department of Financial and Professional Regulation (IDFPR), 255 adult-use dispensary licenses have been issued as of June 2025.
+As of March 31, 2026, according to data from the Division of Cannabis Regulation, there was a total of 340 adult use cannabis businesses is licensed under the Cannabis Regulation and Tax Act, including 21 cultivation centers, 86 craft grow licenses, 55 infuser licenses, 164 transporter licenses, 5 testing laboratories and 9 colleges were approved to participate in Community College Cannabis Vocational Training Pilot Program.
+According to the state’s Department of Financial and Professional Regulation (IDFPR), 283 adult-use dispensary licenses have been issued.

-Based on sales data from April 2025, usable marijuana accounted for nearly 50% of cannabis sales.
-The next most popular product forms were marijuana extract for inhalation (31.6%), solid marijuana infused edibles (12.6%) and marijuana mix packaged (4.2%).
+Based on sales data from 2025, usable marijuana accounted for around 53% of cannabis sales.
+The next most popular product forms were extracts and concentrates (33%) and infused edibles (14%).

 Projections